jgoldfar/jgoldfar.github.io/content/blog/0622-why-noether-rudin.md

 description: "thanks to undraw.io for the banner image"
 ---

-Originally published on blog.noetherrudin.com, then on blog.getdolr.com, this piece summarized my support for an effort to get more money for people's student loans.
+Originally published at blog.noetherrudin.com, then at blog.getdolr.com, this piece summarized my reason for co-founding a student loan repayment company.

-I still love developing, sharing, and applying knowledge in service of good causes.
-If you would like to find out more, [contact me!](/contact)
+I still love developing, sharing, and applying knowledge in service of good causes; if you have an vision for a new way to achieve a positive goal, [contact me!](/contact)

 <!--more-->

-# Why I believe in Noether Rudin's mission
+# Why I believe in reducing student loan burdens

 ## Learning is the most valuable thing in life